A message from the Chair

 GATE Academy's inquiry program is evidence based.
 Learning to ask one's own questions leads to curiosity and problem-solving.
 Learning by doing and experimentation—hands on or minds on—leads to stronger comprehension, better retention, and the ability to make deeper cross connections.
 Learning to communicate and to present well requires constant writing, lots of reading, structured discussion and debate, all accompanied by peer and teacher support.
 We do these things at GATE.

-This school is amazing, and motivated kids thrive here.
+This school is amazing.
+Motivated kids thrive here.
 I am honored to serve as GATE's Executive Chair and treasure our kids, faculty and families who join hands daily to make it all work.